 It is another type of diabetes in which your sugar levels change rapidly from high to low.
 When suffering from this condition, it is hard to control your blood sugar levels.

-This kind of diabetes results from medical problems in your kidneys or pituitary gland.
+Diabetes Insipidus is a kind of diabetes results from medical problems in your kidneys or pituitary gland.
 In this kind of diabetes, you might have normal sugar levels, but you may feel very weak and highly thirsty all the time.

 Often referred to as diabetes, "diabetes mellitus" is a medical condition in which your body faces trouble using up the glucose for energy.
 It can be classified as -